-At present, he is overseeing The Bodin Project at Tufts, aimed at a variorum edition of Jean Bodin's Les six livres de la république, funded in part by a Tufts Innovates! grant.
+At present, he is overseeing the Bodin@Tufts project, aimed at a new edition of Jean Bodin's Six Books on the Commonwealth, which has been funded by an NEH Fellowship.
 His article "Digital Tools and the History of Political Thought: The Case of Jean Bodin" received the 2016 RSA-TCP Article Prize for Digital Renaissance Research, from the Renaissance Society of America.

 He has received grants and fellowships from Princeton's University Center for Human Values, the National Endowment for the Humanities, the American Philosophical Society, the Alexander S. Onassis Public Benefit Foundation, the Earhart Foundation, and the Harry Frank Guggenheim Foundation, as well as five Certificates of Distinction in Teaching from Harvard University's Derek Bok Center for Teaching and Learning.